ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 > Please note that this book does not solely cover typical data intelligence concepts.

-Consider it as a personal coach to launch your career in data and AI field which gives you enough exposure to the field so that you can yourself prepare a roadmap of your data and AI journey.
+Consider it as a personal coach to launch your career in data intelligence field which gives you enough exposure to the field so that you can yourself prepare a roadmap of your data intelligence journey.

 | [Previous](https://ankit-rathi.github.io/dsai-ssh/about-the-author/)  | [Table of Contents](https://ankit-rathi.github.io/dsai-ssh/) | [Next](https://ankit-rathi.github.io/dsai-ssh/understanding-the-big-picture/)  |